Celebrating 2026 Summer Learning Week Across Alaska

-From July 6 to July 10, 2026, out-of-school time programs across the nation are celebrating National Summer Learning Week.
-Summer Learning Week is a nationwide initiative that elevates the importance of keeping kids engaged, safe, and healthy during the summer months.
+National Summer Learning Week, July 6 – 10, 2026, is a nationwide initiative that elevates the importance of keeping kids engaged, safe, and healthy during the summer months.
 To celebrate, we’ve highlighted some unique and enriching summer learning programs that are available to Alaskan youth!

 ATV Summer Safety Riding Clinic

-This summer, Alaska Safe Riders gave youth ages 10 and older the opportunity to hit the trails and learn valuable ATV safety skills through ATV Summer Safety Riding classes at the Jim Creek Recreation Area in Palmer.
+Rev your engines and hit the trails with Alaska Safe Riders!
+This summer, Alaska Safe Riders gave youth ages 10 and older the opportunity to venture into the outdoors and learn valuable ATV safety skills through classes at the Jim Creek Recreation Area in Palmer.

 Using curriculum from the ATV Safety Institute, youth first completed a 2.5-hour interactive e-Learning course featuring videos, photos, quizzes, and games that introduced ATV safety fundamentals and proper vehicle operation.
-They then put their knowledge into action during a 4-hour, hands-on riding experience, where they practiced navigating sand, trails, and hills while learning safe riding techniques and how to respond to real-world situations, such as wildlife encounters.
+They then put their knowledge into action during a 4-hour, hands-on riding experience, where they navigated sand, trails, and hills.
+All the while, learning safe riding techniques and how to respond to real-world situations, such as wildlife encounters.

 When riders understand safety rules, responsible riding practices, and the importance of respecting their environment, they can confidently explore Alaska’s outdoors and create memorable experiences riding ATVs.